jayshozie/ceng240/notes4newbies/W01-intro.md

 ##### BIOS/UEFI Configuration Loading and Hardware Environment Setup

-- If POSt is successful, the firmware loads its configuration settings (stored in NVRAM or CMOS memory, powered by a small battery).
+- If POST is successful, the firmware loads its configuration settings (stored in NVRAM or CMOS memory, powered by a small battery).
 - It continues to initialize peripheral devices and controllers not covered in the basic POST.